AdamOlsson/game_engine_cpp/README.md

 # Description
 This project is a physics engine and render engine to support for my personal game development.

+# TODO
+- Can we simplify Pipelines even more?
+    - It should be easy to create a new pipeline
+- Wrap VkDescriptorSetLayout in a class to handle descruction
+- Wrap DescriptorSet, DescriptorSetLayout and DescriptorPool in a single class
+- Wrap VkShaderModule in a class to handle descruction
+- build the render engine and physics engine separately as with software agent
+- Fetch Vulkan during CMake generation of build files
+- Implement a CPU radix sort

 ## Examples
 - [Example 0](examples/0_collision_detection/): Narrowphase collision detection using SAT
 - [Example 1](examples/1_spatial_subdivision/): Broadphase collision detection using Spatial Subdivision